SeanPCompton/SQL-bits/availity/HOW_I_APPROACH_DATA_PIPELINES.md

 - Push reshaping and opinionated logic to the edges where users actually need it
 - Make pipelines repeatable before making them fast
 - Prefer configuration over forking when behavior needs to vary by customer or tenant
-- Treat data scientists and analysts as customers of the platform
+- Treat ds and analysts as full paying customers of the platform

 Practically, this usually means: